 - About BIRT Spreadsheet Designer data sources

 - Connecting to a data source

-- About accessing additional types of data sources
+- About data sets

 - Adding a computed field to a data set

 - Combining multiple data sets

 - Modifying a data set

 About BIRT Spreadsheet Designer data sources

 To generate spreadsheets using BIRT Spreadsheet Designer, you connect to a data source to retrieve information instead of typing a formula into a cell.
 Connecting to a data source, such as a JDBC database or an Actuate Information Object, keeps the data accurate and up-to-date.
 After connecting to a data source, you create a data set and a query to specify the information the data source retrieves.